 How much morphological variation is present at each taxonomic level in both the modern and fossil records?

 I am interested in addressing this question for the family Heteromyidae, a rodent family whose fossil remains are mostly isolated teeth and are notoriously difficult to determine taxonomic identity.

-My paper, Using 2D dental geometric morphometrics to identify modern Perognathus and Chaetodipus specimens (Rodentia, Heteromyidae) looked at the shape variation between two genera and within species to assess how much shape information is needed to identify either genus or species.
+My 2021 paper used 2D geometric morphometrics to assess how much shape information is needed to identify either genus or species for two genera.

 This is the first step of many into exploring the amount of morphological variation at different taxonomic levels within the family Heteromyidae.

 Do patterns of functional diversity follow patterns of taxonomic diversity through space and time?